nwtime/ntpwww/content/en/archives/4.2.8-series/discover.md

 A server is configured in broadcast mode using the <code>broadcast</code> command and specifying the broadcast address of a local interface.
 If two or more local interfaces are installed with different broadcast addresses, a <code>broadcast</code> command is needed for each address.
 This provides a way to limit exposure in a firewall, for example.
 A broadcast client is configured using the <code>broadcastclient</code> command.

 NTP multicast mode can be used to extend the scope using IPv4 multicast or IPv6 broadcast with defined span.
 The IANA has assigned IPv4 multicast address 224.0.1.1 and IPv6 address FF05::101 (site local) to NTP, but these addresses should be used only where the multicast span can be reliably constrained to protect neighbor networks.
-In general, administratively scoped IPv4 group addresses should be used, as described in RFC-2365, or GLOP group addresses, as described in RFC-2770.
+In general, administratively scoped IPv4 group addresses should be used, as described in [RFC 2365](https://www.rfc-editor.org/rfc/rfc2365.html), or GLOP group addresses, as described in [RFC 2770](https://www.rfc-editor.org/rfc/rfc2770.html).

 A multicast server is configured using the <code>broadcast</code> command, but specifying a multicast address instead of a broadcast address.
 A multicast client is configured using the <code>multicastclient</code> command specifying a list of one or more multicast addresses.
 Note that there is a subtle distinction between the IPv4 and IPv6 address families.
 The IPv4 broadcast or mulitcast mode is determined by the IPv4 class.
 For IPv6 the same distinction can be made using the link-local prefix FF02 for each interface and site-local prefix FF05 for all interfaces.